Masahito, Prince Hitachi: Health

 Prince Hitachi suffered from fever in late February 2023 and was hospitalized on 1 March.
-He was diagnosed with ureteral stones for which he underwent surgery the day after at the Japanese Red Cross Medical Center.
+He was diagnosed with ureteral stones for which he underwent ureteral stenting the day after at the Japanese Red Cross Medical Center.
 He was discharged from hospital on 5 March.
+On 21 March, he underwent ureteral lithotripsy and was discharged on 24 March.
+He was readmitted to hospital with a fever and loss of appetite on 2 April, and was subsequently diagnosed with a urinary tract infection.
+He was discharged from hospital on 24 April.